The experiences of everyday life were shaped by demographic, environmental, medical, and technological changes.

 2.4.1: In the 17th century, small landholdings, low-productivity agricultural practices, poor transportation, and adverse weather limited and disrupted the food supply, causing periodic famines.
 By the 18th century, the balance between population and the food supply stabilized, resulting in steady population growth.

 2.4.1.A: By the middle of the 18th century, higher agricultural productivity and improved transportation increased the food supply, allowing populations to grow and reducing the number of demographic crises (a process known as the Agricultural Revolution).

 2.4.1.B: In the 18th century, plague disappeared as a major epidemic disease, and inoculation reduced smallpox mortality.

 2.4.2: The consumer revolution of the 18th century was shaped by a new concern for privacy, encouraged the purchase of new goods for homes, and created new venues for leisure activities.

 2.4.3: By the 18th century, family and private life reflected new demographic patterns and the effects of the commercial revolution.

-2.4.3.A: Although the rate of illegitimate births increased in the 18th century, population growth was limited by the European marriage pattern and, in some areas, by the early practice of birth control.
+2.4.3.A: Although the rate of illegitimate births increased in the 18th century, population growth was limited by the European marriage pattern and in some areas by various birth control methods.

 2.4.3.B: As infant and child mortality decreased and commercial wealth increased, families dedicated more space and resources to children and child-rearing, as well as private life and comfort.